-Again, if you own the storage and fulfillment center, you can go with the SFP agreement but make sure you have good shipping partners that can deliver the orders to meet the deadlines.
+Again, if you own the storage and fulfillment centre, you can go with the SFP agreement but ensure you have good shipping partners that can deliver the orders to meet the deadlines.

-In this section, I am going to talk about every possible expense you will have to bear from the moment you register to the point when you make a sale.
+In this section, I will talk about every possible expense you will have to bear from the moment you register to the point when you make a sale.